Log In

 Share on Twitter

 Every song on this album is interesting, good, and unique in it's own way.
-I never skip any of the songs on this album.
-It's truly a masterpiece.
+I try to never skip any of the songs on this album.
+It is truly a masterpiece.

 "Nero Forte" is my favorite song of all time, but other than that, this album contains many interesting, good songs.

-Slipknot's most underrated and overhated album, the only thing that brings it down is "Gehenna" which is they're only bad song, "Vendetta" is also kinda mid and boring/uninteresting, leading me to usually skip it.
+Slipknot's most underrated and overhated album, the only thing that brings it down is "Gehenna" which is they're only bad song, "Vendetta" is also kinda mid and boring/uninteresting, leading me to usually skip it, but other than those two this album is full of fucking bangers.

 This is another great Killswitch Engage album, most of the songs are memorable and replayable.
 The special edition also includes many songs that I love that weren't in the original edition.